 Some dogs may experience loose feces or gas, and it may also suppress liver function if given too often.

-Additionally, silymarin is not recommended for use in pregnant women, therefore it would be wise to avoid giving milk thistle to pregnant bitches.
+Additionally, silymarin is not recommended for use in pregnant women, therefore it would be wise to avoid giving milk thistle to pregnant female dogs.

 Milk thistle can interfere with the metabolism of a number of drugs and can stimulate the effects of hormones such as estrogen.